simula/nornet-vmimage-builder-scripts/README.md

 ## VirtualBox

 The VirtualBox images use optimised settings for display, network and storage.
-Two disk layouts are available: 3-disks (separate disks for /, /home, and swap) and 1-disk (one disk for everything).
+Two disk layouts are available: 3-disks (separate disks for `/`, `/home`, and swap; recommended) and 1-disk (one disk for everything).

 ## Proxmox

 VMs for usage in Proxmox.
 They are basically like the VirtualBox variant, with the QEMU Guest Agent installed.
+Two disk layouts are available: 3-disks (separate disks for `/`, `/home`, and swap; recommended) and 1-disk (one disk for everything).

 ## QEMU

 The QEMU images use optimised settings for display, network and storage.
-Two disk layouts are available: 3-disks (separate disks for /, /home, and swap) and 1-disk (one disk for everything).
-These images are mainly useful for OpenStack, for which the layout should be 1-disk.
+Two disk layouts are available: 3-disks (separate disks for `/`, `/home`, and swap) and 1-disk (one disk for everything).
+The QEMU images are particularly useful for OpenStack, for which the disk layout should be 1-disk.

 ## vSphere